Federico Bonini

-Federico Bonini (born 6 August 2001) is an Italian footballer who plays as a defender for club UD Almería.
+Federico Bonini (born 6 August 2001) is an Italian footballer who plays as a defender for club Almería.

 Club career

 Bonini has been regularly included on the match day squad of Virtus Entella in the 2018–19 season, but did not appear on the field.
 He made his Serie B debut for the club on 5 October 2019 in a game against Crotone.
 He substituted Fabrizio Poli in the 71st minute.

 On 20 January 2020, Bonini was loaned to Bologna where he made his Serie A debut on 29 July 2020, in a 0–4 loss against Fiorentina.
 He substituted Danilo Larangeira in the 84th minute.

 Bonini returned to Virtus for the 2020–21 Serie B season and made 7 appearances that season, 5 of them as a starter, as Entella was relegated to Serie C. On 31 August 2021, he was loaned to Gubbio also in the third division.
 On 23 July 2022, the loan to Gubbio was renewed for the 2022–23 season.

 On 15 July 2024, Bonini signed a four-year contract with Catanzaro, the transfer was structured as a loan for 2024–25 season, followed by an obligation to buy.
 He scored eight goals and provided five assists during the season, the best input for a defensive player.

 On 8 August 2025, Spanish Segunda División side UD Almería announced the signing of Bonini on a six-year contract.